pic

 7

-The function push! is particularly helpful to collect results in a vector.
-This is because, as it doesn't require any prior knowledge about the number of elements to be stored, we can dynamically grow the vector by adding more results.
-Notice that adding elements at the end via push! is faster than doing it at the beginning via pushfirst!.
+The function push! is particularly helpful to collect outputs in a vector.
+Since it doesn't require prior knowledge of how many elements will be stored, the vector can grow dynamically as new results are added.
+Notice that adding elements at the end with push! is generally faster than inserting them at the beginning with pushfirst!.

 Analogous functions exist to remove elements, as shown below.